carpentries-incubator/workflows-nextflow/episodes/03-channels.md

 ![Channel files](../fig/channel-files.png)

-Channels are asynchronous, which means that output data from a set of processes will not necessarily be in the same order as they went in.
+Channels are asynchronous, which means that output data from a set of processes will not necessarily be output in the same order as they went in.
 However, the first element into a queue is the first out of the queue (First in- First out).
 This allows processes to run as soon as they receive input from a channel.
-Channels only send data in one direction, from a producer (a process/operator), to a consumer (another process/operator).
+Channels only send data in onedirection, from a producer (a process/operator), to a consumer (another process/operator).

 ## Channel types